strontic/strontic.github.io/xcyclopedia/library/HOSTNAME.EXE-612DBA11F1DFAD1998609A647B740B34.md

 ## hostname

-> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Displays the host name portion of the full computer name of the computer.